📐 SAT

 Before reading the answer choices, ask which of the four course themes this source most directly connects to.
 A source about the Haitian Revolution connects to Theme 4 (Resistance and Resilience) and Theme 1 (Migration and the African Diaspora).
 A Harlem Renaissance poem connects to Theme 3 (Creativity, Expression, and the Arts) and possibly Theme 2 (Intersections of Identity).
 Identifying the thematic connection first helps you predict what the questions will ask and makes elimination faster.

-3. Read for Purpose and Argument, Not Just Content
+3. Read for Purpose and Argument

 4. Eliminate with Specific Reasons

 On hard questions, name the specific flaw in each wrong answer before confirming your choice.
-This choice describes the right event but the wrong century.
-This choice is historically accurate but does not answer what this question is asking.
-This choice confuses two different organizations.
-This choice overstates what the source claims.
+The four distractors typically include some mix of close-but-wrong traps: one describes the right event but the wrong century, one is historically accurate but irrelevant to what the question asks, one confuses two organizations, one overstates what the source actually claims.
 When you can articulate the exact problem with each distractor, you can be confident in what remains.
-Many harder questions include distractors that are broadly true statements โ€” the only way to get them right is to read the question precisely enough to know that true is not the same as responsive.
+Many harder questions include distractors that are broadly true statements; the only way to get them right is to read the question precisely enough to know that true is not the same as responsive.

 How to Use These Drills Effectively

 The drills below are organized by unit and cover the full breadth of AP® African American Studies content, from the origins of the African diaspora through contemporary Black life, culture, and intellectual traditions.
-Each drill presents a source stimulus โ€” a primary document, literary excerpt, scholarly passage, visual description, or data source โ€” followed by five questions mixing source analysis, disciplinary knowledge, causation, comparison, continuity and change, and argumentation.
+Each drill presents a source stimulus (a primary document, literary excerpt, scholarly passage, visual description, or data source) followed by five questions mixing source analysis, disciplinary knowledge, causation, comparison, continuity and change, and argumentation.

 Approach each drill the way you should approach the real exam: read the source attribution carefully, read the source actively, and think about the source’s argument and purpose before you look at the answer choices.
-After completing a drill, read every explanation โ€” not just for the questions you missed.
+After completing a drill, read every explanation, not just the ones for questions you missed.
 The explanations identify the specific flaw in every wrong answer, including the ones designed to trap students who are reading too quickly or too shallowly.

-Done well, these drills build more than content knowledge.
-They train the reading habits โ€” careful attribution analysis, thematic connection, argument identification, and disciplined elimination โ€” that separate a 3 from a 4 or 5 on the AP® African American Studies exam.
+These drills build the reading habits (careful attribution analysis, thematic connection, argument identification, and disciplined elimination) that separate a 3 from a 4 or 5 on the AP® African American Studies exam.
 For quick review of the movements, thinkers, and concepts that appear most often across stimulus sets, use the AP® African American Studies key terms list alongside your drill work.

 AP® African American Studies Drills

 Stimulus-based AP® African American Studies practice questions organized by unit.
-Each drill includes a primary source, secondary source, or visual/data stimulus followed by five questions mixing source analysis, disciplinary knowledge, causation, comparison, and argumentation — with full explanations for every answer choice.
+Each drill includes a primary source, secondary source, or visual/data stimulus followed by five questions mixing source analysis, disciplinary knowledge, causation, comparison, and argumentation, with full explanations for every answer choice.

 All drills contain original AP®-style stimulus-based questions with detailed explanations for every answer choice.
-Created by Brian Stewart, author of Barron’s SAT and ACT prep books — completely free.
+Created by Brian Stewart, author of Barron’s SAT and ACT prep books, completely free.

 AP® is a registered trademark of the College Board, which was not involved in the production of, and does not endorse, this website or its content.
 See full Trademark & Disclaimer.